fxttr/fxttr/README.md

 ### Hello there.

+Software Developer at Panasonic,
+I study technomathematics on the side.
+I am sometimes more, sometimes less active here.

 <!--
 **fxttr/fxttr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.